LoanMaikon/SimCLR/README.md

 ## 4. Results

 This repository nearly reproduces SimCLR results.
+The difference is probably because of the Batch Size and de Learning Rate used for both Linear Evaluation and Transfer Learning assessments.
+In the original paper, the Linear Evaluation was performed under a Batch Size of 4096 with Learning Rate of 1.6.
+Here, the Linear Evaluation was performed ander a Batch Size of 512 with Learning Rate of 0.2.
+The same occurs with the Fine-tuning, but with a learning rate of 0.1 instead of the original 0.8.
 The models can be found [here](https://drive.google.com/drive/folders/1XikVzuvVJq-RFh1TpekWgbp4ya-Z0J1I?usp=sharing)

 | Dataset | Architecture | Epochs | Batch Size | Optimizer | Top-1 (%) | Reference |
 |---------|--------------|--------|------------|-----------|-----------|-----------|